ksachdeva/langchain-graphrag/README.md

 #### An example code for local search using the API

-Below is a snippet taken from the `example-app` to show the style of API and extensibility offered by the library.
+Below is a snippet taken from the `simple-app` to show the style of API and extensibility offered by the library.

 Almost all the components (classes/functions) can be replaced by your own